The Singleton

 ---

-The sun was coming up over the Jura mountains.
+The sun came up over the Jura.

-Not metaphorically.
-Specifically.
-The warmth of it.
-The calluses from her garden.
-The slight tremor from the chemo.
-He had forgotten the tremor until it returned.
-And then, in a voice that was the specific voice of a woman who had been raised in Modesto, California, and had taught kindergarten for fourteen years, and who had read him polar-bear books in their small Sacramento living room, and who had, on that February afternoon thirty years ago, squeezed his hand and said something he could not hear, he heard it:
+And then, for the first time since the hospital hallway thirty-eight years before, he felt his mother's hand on his cheek.
+Not the idea of it.
+The thing.
+The warmth of the palm, the garden calluses, the fine tremor the chemo had put into her fingers — he had forgotten the tremor until it came back.
+And in a voice that was specifically the voice of a woman raised in Modesto, who had taught kindergarten for fourteen years, who had read him polar-bear books in a small Sacramento living room, who had squeezed his hand on a February afternoon and said something he could not hear, he heard it:

 *It's okay, baby.*